THE SOVEREIGNTY OF GOD IN THE PLAN OF SALVATION (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 Now when the Gentiles heard this, they were glad and glorified the word of the Lord.
 And as many as had been appointed to eternal life believed.
 (Acts 13:48)

 We know—especially from the ninth chapter of Romans—that Paul was convinced of the sovereignty of God in the building of the Church.
 What about Peter and John?
 Did they also perceive that the calling of God plays the principal role in the redemption of men?

-But these, as natural brute beasts, made to be taken and destroyed, speak evil of the things that they understand not; and shall utterly perish in their own corruption; (II Peter 2:12)
+But these, like natural brute beasts made to be caught and destroyed, speak evil of the things they do not understand, and will utterly perish in their own corruption, (II Peter 2:12)

-They went out from us, but they were not of us; for if they had been of us, they would no doubt have continued with us: but they went out, that they might be made manifest that they were not all of us.
+They went out from us, but they were not of us; for if they had been of us, they would have continued with us; but they went out that they might be made manifest, that none of them were of us.
 (I John 2:19)

 Both of the above passages refer to people who meet with Christians in the assemblings.